zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 ### Sample Profile Configuration

-Here is an example profile configuration json file.
-Within Zowe Explorer, the default `lpar1.zosmf` profile will be loaded upon activation.
+View the profile configuration sample.
+In the sample, the default `lpar1.zosmf` profile will be loaded upon activation.

-**Note**: Make sure to customize the host and port values from the sample to suit your own environment.
+You can use the sample to customize you profile configuration file.
+Ensure that you edit the `host` and `port` values before you work in your environment.

 ```json
 {